 The “Complexity” Term

 Don’t we reinvent “quality” or “usability” terms?
-Those concepts overlap, as I see complexity as an umbrella term that (depending on the stakeholder) covers usability, architecture, maintainability, quality, etc.
+Those concepts overlap.
+I see complexity as an umbrella term that (depending on the stakeholder) covers usability, architecture, maintainability, quality, etc.

 Getting back to the business reality: